Software documentation for management, scheduling, and optimization of field operations

 Table

-Now we want to display the list of activities corresponding to the different sectors of our chart.
+Now we want to display the list of activities that correspond to the different sectors of our chart.

 In Visualizations, choose Table